bjarneo/dotenvjson/README.md

 ## Missing, but coming

-- No multiline parsing support
+- multiline parsing support
-- No pipe to dotenvjson
+- pipe to dotenvjson
+- numbers to...numbers.
+I.e. "8080" -> 8080

 ## License